 \begin{cor} The symplectomorphism $\varphi$ has infinite order in $\pi_0(\Symp_{ct}(T^*\CPtwo))$. \end{cor}

-\begin{rmk} The symplectic mapping class group $\pi_0(\Symp_{ct}(T^*\CPtwo))$ is not known, nor whether it is solely generated by the standard projective twist $\tau_{\CPtwo}$.
-For example, potential generators could exotic $\CPtwo$-twists, not Hamiltonianly isotopic to $\tau_{\CPtwo}$.
-However, exotic projective twists have been observed only in dimensions $n\geq18$ (\cite{bct}), so we cannot draw further conclusions. \end{rmk}
+\begin{rmk} The symplectic mapping class group $\pi_0(\Symp_{ct}(T^*\CPtwo))$ has not yet been computed.
+In particular, it is not known whether it is solely generated by the standard projective twist $\tau_{\CPtwo}$.
+For example, there could be other potential generators such as $\CPtwo$-twists which are not Hamiltonianly isotopic to $\tau_{\CPtwo}$.
+However, as shown in \cite{bct}, such phenomena have only been observed in dimensions $n\geq18$, so we cannot draw further conclusions. \end{rmk}